lleozhang/torchhandy/README.md

     tmux list-sessions
 ```

 In tmux, do not scroll your mouse because it has different meanings.
 If you'd like to view the input and output above, you should call "ctrl+b+[" first.
 Then you can naturally scroll your mouse to view the input and output.
 If you want to quit this mode, you should call "ctrl+c" (please be careful because if you press ctrl+c too many times you may accidentally stop the currently running program, which is another sad story.)
-If you want to quit tmux session, you should call "ctrl+b+d"
+If you want to quit tmux session, you should call "ctrl+b+d".

+One thing you should notice is that in PyTorch < 2.0 the "local_rank" (which is the GPU corresponding to its certain process) is set in command line.
+However in PyTorch >= 2.0 it's set in environment variables, and this code is written under PyTorch >= 2.0, so if you have PyTorch < 2.0, you may have to modify some part of this code for using.
+(BTW, this is the only part in this package that requires PyTorch >= 2.0, other parts are safe to use with PyTorch < 2.0, probably...)